melsman/aplparse/README.md

 You also need a Standard ML compiler (e.g., [Mlton](http://www.mlton.org/)).

-Then simply write `make test` followed by `./test` in your shell.
+Then simply write `make tests` in your shell.

 ## Limitations

-Todo: Operators and improved error handling.
+Todo: improved error handling.

 ## License